iotaledger/tips/text/0028-ed25519-validation/0028-ed25519-validation.md

 2. Reject values for S that are greater or equal than L.
 3. Use the equation [8][S]B = [8]R + [8][k]A' for validation.

-In the following we will explain each of these in more detail.
+In the following, we will explain each of these in more detail.

 ## Decoding